 When our health professionals have evidence through the ultrasound scans that the follicles have reached an adequate size, and they consider that there are a suitable number of oocytes, a follicular puncture is scheduled 36 hours after, administering an injection of hCG hormone that causes the oocytes to mature in a similar way to the way they would in a natural cycle.

 Puncture is carried out in the operating theatre under light sedation so our patients wouldn’t feel any kind of discomfort during the procedure, which lasts approximately 15 minutes.

 The patient attends the clinic to undergo egg retrieval under light sedation to prevent discomfort.
-The procedure takes 15 minutes and a gynaecologist, an embryologist and the anaesthesiologist.
+The procedure takes 15 minutes and involves a gynaecologist, an embryologist and an anaesthetist.

 Once we have the oocytes after follicular puncture, and the spermatozoa, which are normally obtained from a semen sample from the male partner, insemination of the ova begins.

 This process can be performed via conventional IVF, which involves placing an oocyte surrounded by spermatozoa in a culture plate, or else via ICSI, which consists of inserting a live spermatozoon into the oocyte by puncturing the latter with the aid of a pipette.